 There are many internet cafés throughout Norway and you can also access the Internet via public libraries, often free of charge.
 Wi-Fi is widespread.

-Norway's public broadcaster NRK has had competition from private local and national stations since the heady days of monopoly.
+Norway's public broadcaster NRK has had competition from private local and national stations.
 Press freedom is guaranteed by the constitution and public radio and TV broadcast without interference from the government.